This section describes the design principles, architecture and coding conventions of the ICU Collation Service.

 With normalization mode turned on, the ucol_strcoll function slows down by 10%.
 In addition, the time to generate a sort key also increases by about 25%.

-This attribute allows shifting of the variable (usually punctuation and symbols) characters from the primary to the quaternary strength level.
+This attribute allows shifting of the variable characters (usually spaces and punctuation, in the UCA also most symbols) from the primary to the quaternary strength level.
 This is set by using the UCOL_ALTERNATE_HANDLING attribute.
+For details see UCA: Variable Weighting, LDML: Collation Settings, and “Ignore Punctuation” Options.

 Some conventions require